Blog: Thoughts on Things

 Lindsey Salatka is an author, blogger, and generally congenial person, except when she’s not, and then, look out!
 Her inner feline is a serious bad-ass.
 Lindsey’s work has been featured on blogher.com, ewriterscoach.com, In The Loop, Shanghai Family Magazine, Urbanatomy: Shanghai, and, of course, here at thefeistywriter.com where she is the managing editor and duster in chief.
-She is also director of programming at the San Diego Writers Festival, which is an unforgettable three day experience coming your way in 2019.
+She is also director of programming at the San Diego Writers Festival, an unforgettable event taking place at the San Diego Central Library on April 13, 2019.
 Her novel, Fish Heads and Duck Skin, will someday be ready for public viewing.
 Until then, you can find her curled up with her family or musing about life, love, and culture on her blog, fishheadology.

 Quote: “It’s time you knowed, the word is ‘grew’ instead of ‘growed. ’” ―Where the Sidewalk Ends: The Poems and Drawings of Shel Silverstein